umbraco/UmbracoDocs/umbraco-cloud/getting-started/the-umbraco-cloud-portal/organizations.md

 # Organizations

-On Umbraco Cloud it is possible to get an Organization for all your projects.
-This is handy if you are a partner or are managing a lot of projects for different customers.
+On Umbraco Cloud it is possible to get an Organization.
+An organization is handy if you are a partner or are managing a lot of projects for different customers.

 With an organization you get an overview of all projects and members part of the organization and you manage project payments and other options.